 Though it is generally safe when taken correctly, others may still not qualify to use Phentermine.

-15 Reasons Why You Are Not Advised to Use Phentermine
+15 Reasons Why May Not Be Advised to Use Phentermine

 1. You Are Not Overweight or Obese